FidelElie/FiDev/apps/home/src/content/music/2018-03-25/mr-jukes-grant-green.md

 type: TRACK
 date: '2018-03-25T00:00:00.000Z'
 ---
-I heard this songs on the Google Pixel 2 advert and immediately hooped on the internet to find its name.
-And I have been listening to it ever since. the brass in this song, with Charles' vocals lead to a masterpiece.
-The song made me listen to Mr Jukes' Album without hesitation so if you don't get round to listening to it.
+I heard this songs on the Google Pixel 2 advert and immediately hopped on the internet to find its name.
+And I have been listening to it ever since.
+The brass in this song, with Charles' vocals lead to a masterpiece.
+The song made me listen to Mr Jukes' Album :album[0eCjIr8lbky7Q2u1Mmd5GT][God First] without hesitation so if you don't get round to listening to it.
 At least listen to this amazing song 10 out 10 too much heat.